eshard/obfuscator-llvm/README.md

 `clang -fno-legacy-pass-manager -fpass-plugin=<path/to/llvm/obfuscation>/libLLVMObfuscator.so hello_world.c -o hello_world`

+You can chose to insert passes in the optimization pipeline by setting the following environment variables before running clang:
+- LLVM_OBF_PEEPHOLE_PASSES
+- LLVM_OBF_SCALAROPTIMIZERLATE_PASSES
+- LLVM_OBF_VECTORIZERSTART_PASSES
+- LLVM_OBF_PIPELINESTART_PASSES
+- LLVM_OBF_PIPELINEEARLYSIMPLIFICATION_PASSES
+- LLVM_OBF_OPTIMIZERLASTEP_PASSES

+For instance if you want to run the flattening, bogus and substitution passes in that order, you can do:
+`export LLVM_OBF_PIPELINEEARLYSIMPLIFICATION_PASSES="flattening, bogus, substitution"`

+Refer to the llvm::PassBuilder documentation for more information on each insertion point.

 ### With opt

 [`opt`](https://llvm.org/docs/CommandGuide/opt.html) can be used to apply specific passes from LLRM-IR you